 However, during a transitional period of 7 years (which may be extended another 7 years), classic European patents may be opted out of the jurisdiction of the UPC, so that the UPC will not have jurisdiction in participating Member States of the opted-out classic EP patent.

 The UPC will also have jurisdiction over supplementary protection certificates (SPCs), unless they have been opted out or are SPCs originating from opted-out EP patents (which are automatically deemed to be opted out).

-During said transitional period, there will be a dual jurisdiction arrangement in relation to non-opted out European patents, whereby cases may be brought in either the UPC or a national court in relation to actions.
+During said transitional period, there will be a dual jurisdiction arrangement in relation to non-opted out classic European patents, whereby cases may be brought in either the UPC or a national court in relation to particular actions.
 However, once the UPC court is seized of an action, the EP cannot be opted-out, just as once a national court is seized of an action in relation to an EP, the proprietor cannot withdraw an opt-out.

 Thus, during this transitional period, proprietors of European patents (which already exist or newly granted) for which no unitary effect is claimed, have the possibility to bring their case to a national court instead of the UPC, unless the patent has already been the subject of an earlier action brought before the UPC.

 This possibility does not exist for patents with a unitary effect, for which UPC always has jurisdiction.